Start tracking today

 Can I refuse a tenant’s pet request for any reason?

-What happens if I ignore a pet request past 28 days?
+What happens if I ignore a pet request or delay too long?

 The tenant may apply to a tribunal.
 Rent repayment orders and other remedies can follow depending on the case.
-Log the request the day it arrives and diarise day 28.
+Log the request immediately and respond in good time; LetCompliance can remind you on a 28-day workflow clock — that is product behaviour, not a paraphrase of statute.

 Related UK landlord guides